antmicro/dl-in-iot-course/cfu-playground/README.md

 Run:

 ```bash
 make renode | tee conv2d-analysis.txt
 ```

 * `[3pt]` Include changes and log file in the commit
+* Remove above `print_conv_params` for following tasks, as we do not need this analysis to be executed anymore

 As it can be seen, we have some constant parameters: